mohatt/gatsby-plugin-postbuild/README.md

 ## Options

 ### Define your own task

+A Postbuild task is a group of functions that hook into events emitted by the available [file transformers](#file-transformers).

 Define inline Postbuild tasks with the `events` option.
 Keys map to an extension (such as `html`) or a glob (`/icons/*.svg`).
 Provided functions receive a single argument describing the file, event, and helpers.